Sudden, severe headaches that reach maximum intensity within minutes require immediate medical attention

 Severity alone isn't the only factor - the rapidity of onset is equally important.
 While pain tolerance varies, a headache feeling dramatically different from previous experiences should raise immediate concern.
 This is especially true when pain reaches excruciating levels almost instantaneously, often accompanied by nausea, vomiting, light sensitivity, and altered mental status.

 Another concerning pattern occurs when headaches represent significant changes from your normal baseline.
 If you typically experience mild tension headaches but suddenly develop severe, debilitating pain, this deviation warrants medical evaluation.
 Similarly, if you rarely experience headaches but suddenly begin having frequent, intense episodes, this change should prompt professional medical assessment.
-Sometimes that headache might be signaling something more serious than you realize.
+Sometimes a headache might be signaling something more serious than you realize.

 Neurological Symptoms and Associated Warning Signs